finnwilson02/squawkblock/README.md

 ## Lab Instructions for OptiTrack Setup

 1. **Location of the OptiTrack system**:
    - The **OptiTrack cupboard** is located to the left of the orange power board, next to the door to the UAV lab.
-The code for the lock is **1008**.
+The code for the lock is **xxxx**.
    - **Reminder**: Lock the cupboard after use.

 2. **Powering up the system**: